 Q1- Quantitative-Reasoning-Intensive Courses: Mathematical thinking is the primary focus of study.
 Q1 courses emphasize the mathematical structures underlying various phenomena.
 Although focused on mathematical reasoning, Q1 courses provide ample opportunities for investigating diverse applications of the concepts discussed.
-These courses draw rich connections among different areas of mathematics.
-In a Q1 course, the majority of class time is spent on mathematical concepts and procedures.
+These courses draw rich connections among different areas of mathematical concepts and procedures.
 Students work on mathematics during virtually every class session.
 The quality of their mathematical work is the major criterion for evaluating student performance in the course.
-Examples of Q1 courses are MATH 2215 Calculus I; GNM 1125 Algebraic Problem Solving; and CSIS 1206 Statistics I.
+Examples of Q1 courses are MATH 2215 Calculus I; GNM 1125 Algebraic Problem Solving; and

+CSIS 1206 Statistics I.

 Q2 - Quantitative-Reasoning-Across-the-Disciplines: In a Q2 course, the focus is on disciplinary or interdisciplinary content outside of mathematics.
 Quantitative reasoning is used as a tool for understanding this content.
 Q2 courses feature applications that use real-world data and situations; applying a quantitative perspective to the concepts in the course results in a fuller understanding of both the disciplinary concepts and the mathematical concepts.
 In a Q2 course, at least 20 percent of class time involves quantitative reasoning.
 Students are expected to demonstrate their ability to apply mathematical ideas to the course content.
 Both mastery of disciplinary content and quantitative proficiency are used to evaluate student performance.
-Examples of Q2 courses include ARTV 2121 Black and White Photography; and CHEM 2110 Chemistry I.
+Examples of Q2 courses include ARTV 2121 Black and White Photography, and CHEM 2110 Chemistry I.